sunsmarterjie/SDL-Skeleton/README.md

 **Our paper has been accepted by [TIP(2021)](https://ieeexplore.ieee.org/document/9432856)**

 Attention：evaluation code is newly updated [here](https://pan.baidu.com/s/1ZZwZLdYZjAOSXDlNfT7Zeg), password is x9bd.
 In addition, many guys want the pretrained model, which is missed during the machine clearing.
 I will re-run AdaLSN and share the pretrained model.
+I re-run the AdaLSN, and the pre-trained is released [here](https://pan.baidu.com/s/1ttZYHpmnbeRAcQd7wGAe6g), password: abcd.

    **SDL-Skeleton is a FREE toolbox for object skeleton detection, which also has strong adaptability to general pixel-wise binary classification tasks, such as edge detection, saliency detection, line detetection, building extraction and road extraction.
 This code is based on the implementation of  [HED](https://github.com/s9xie/hed) and [SRN](https://github.com/KevinKecc/SRN).**